Home

 Managing Portfolio Volatility

-Investing in a range of asset classes including cash, bonds and shares will invariably result in some level of volatility in the returns from a portfolio.
+Investing in a range of asset classes including cash, bonds, property and shares will invariably result in some level of volatility in the returns from a portfolio depending on the proportion of each asset class in the portfolio.

 Investors can use an optimal asset allocation strategy to achieve a level of volatility that they are comfortable with.

-Low volatility can be achieved by a concentration on cash and bond investments whereas a more volatile portfolio has a greater concentration on shares.
+Low volatility can be achieved by a concentration on cash and bond investments whereas a more volatile portfolio has a greater concentration on shares and property.

 To Conclude